(ca. 1884-1917) Theatrical managers, film producers, entrepreneurs. [James (ca. 1858-15), Charles (1861-1917), Joseph (1862-1918)]

 aka Olympia Pictures

 (1911-1912) The Mount Morgan Amusement Company opened at the Olympia Hall on 13 May under the direction of its first manager, Albert M. Welch (aka Arthur Morley) and with music by the Olympia Orchestra.
 Although known as Olympia Pictures, the firm also engaged both local and touring on an irregular basis.
 The first known performer was child soprano Muriel Thomas (from 18 May).
 Other artists included illustrated singers Elsie Norrie, J. Greenwood, Lulu Ashley, and J. Johnstone.
-Although the company began showing in nearby Bareer from late-1911, its advertising in the Morning Bulletin suddenly ends after 14 March 1912.
+The company began showing in nearby Baree from late-1911, but its advertising in the Morning Bulletin suddenly ends after 14 March 1912.
 Three months later the Mount Morgan School of Arts reported its acquisition of the Olympia’s engine-room.

-NB 1: Later managers included Charles Counsell and J. T. Counsell.
+1: Later managers included Charles Counsell and J. T. Counsell.

-NB 2: The company was registered in the Supreme Court, Brisbane on 12 May 1911.
+2: The company was registered in the Supreme Court, Brisbane on 12 May 1911.
 Its founding directors were Norman White (mining engineer), Thomas Dil?lin (n/e), Edward Hempenstall (auctioneer), James Begg (contractor), Arthur Mackenzie (medical practitioner), Denis O’Connell (merchant), William Charlton (merchant).

 NORTH’S VAUDEVILLE Co (Melb)

 (ca. 1909-1911) Little is currently known about North’s Vaudeville Company, apart from the concerts it promoted in Melbourne between May 1909 and October 1911.
-Held on Saturday nights at the South Melbourne Town Hall, Prahran Town Hall and at a beach theatre in Middle Park (summer months only), the company’s shows occasionally attracted high profile Australia artists, including some who had come off Tivoli contracts.
+Held on Saturday nights at the South Melbourne Town Hall, Prahran Town Hall and at a beach theatre in Middle Park (summer months only), the company’s shows occasionally attracted high profile Australia artists, including some who had come off Harry Rickards‘ contracts.
 Although the Prahran Telegraph indicates prior to the start of the 1909 season that North’s had already established a “big reputation,” no details regarding any prior operations have yet been located.

 - See also: North’s Concerts